YuniTsukiyama/ADA-Gence-Tout-RISC/doc/syntax.md

     load %R, -8(%BP)
 ```

+- Labels are lowercase letters;
-- Labels are uppercase and followed by a colon;
+- Labels are followed by a colon;
+- Labels are between 1 and 20 characters long;
 - Instructions are suffixed by a 4 spaces indentation;
 - Instruction mnemonics are lower case;
 - Registers reference are prefixed by a `%`;